Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 Always round estimates up.
 It is better to overestimate.

-**Do I have enough data storage for the planned data collection, plus extra for unforseen circumstances?**
+**Do I have enough data storage for the planned data collection, plus extra for unforeseen circumstances?**

 You will likely need to undertake initial set-up tests in the field before or during deployment which could use up extra storage space.
 This is important to do, so budget space accordingly.